giraudin/dev-doc/_posts/2023-11-16-gravitee-feedback-lorraine.markdown

 topic: Feedback of Lorraine University about Gravitee.
 # attendees: Christian Daviau, Julien Gribonvald, Arnaud Deman.
 author: Arnaud Deman
-excerpt: Feedback Gravitee Lorraine University
+excerpt: Feedback from the University of Lorraine on Gravitee
 main_actions_to_take: [
     Make a load test,
 ]